bitwise-rude/atat5/README.md

 -- COOL COOL COOL

+## BUGS
+- Semicolon is checked in the new line too fix that

+## STUFF
 - variable names or anything can be abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ_ nothing except this

 - if you wanna change keywords or = change the values in the dict